ratnania/symcc/README.md

 I don't expect everything added to make the cut (Templating engines probably won't), but ideally most of the changes will eventually find their way back into SymPy.

+## History

+This code was originaly written by *jcrist*.
+After folking his code, I added the codegen part and allowed for *For* statement to have non values integer for the *stop* attribut.